Find Your Home

 No. It is a soft check that pulls criminal history over the past seven years, as well as tenant history such as bankruptcies, liens, judgements, evictions, etc. There is no cost to the participant.

 Rooms often range from $700-$1,300, but can go higher in some cities.
-This varies based on location, amenities, service exchange, and other factors.
-For a match involving a service exchange, rooms tend to be $800 or below.
+This varies based on location, amenities, task exchange, and other factors.
+For a match involving a task exchange, rooms tend to be $800 or below.

 There is no cost to participate in Home Match!